Marxist254-zz/Marxist254/README.md

 - 👀 I’m interested in DevOps philosophy, practises and tools
 - 🌱 I’m currently learning Jenkins, Docker & K8s
 - 💞️ I’m looking to collaborate on Open Source Software
-- Holla at me on Linked @Max Olande
+- Holla at me on LinkedIn @Max Olande